digitalrightswatch/digitalrightswatch.org.au/content/featured/seeking-political-transparency-on-the-promised-privacy-reforms/_index-md.md

 We informed each recipient that their response—or lack thereof—would be published.
 By publishing these responses, Digital Rights Watch aims to hold politicians accountable to their commitments and encourage timely implementation of the reforms.

 Currently, [political parties](https://www.oaic.gov.au/privacy/your-privacy-rights/more-privacy-rights/political-parties-and-elections#:~:text=A%20registered%20political%20party%20is,of%20a%20local%20government%20authority.) and [over 92%](https://www.abs.gov.au/statistics/economy/business-indicators/counts-australian-businesses-including-entries-and-exits/latest-release) of [Australian businesses are exempt](https://www.oaic.gov.au/privacy/privacy-guidance-for-organisations-and-government-agencies/organisations/small-business) from the Privacy Act.
 Entities that are subject to the Act can often bypass obligations through “tick-a-box” consent processes.
 When breaches of the Australian Privacy Principles do occur, the OAIC's ability to adequately address them is undermined by their [underfunding](https://australiainstitute.org.au/post/underfunded-accountability-institutions/).
-These conditions leave Australians’ privacy exposed.
+These conditions, among others, leave Australians’ privacy exposed.
 It is therefore essential that the recommended reforms are implemented without delay.

 Note: Words have been bolded and responses cropped for clarity and confidentiality.

 ## Ministerial responses to transparency request